wearereasonablepeople/gacs-poc/README.md

 A **whitelabel, multi-tenant questionnaire platform** built for GACS (Gebouwautomatiserings- en Controlesystemen) compliance checking, conforming to NEN-EN-ISO 52120.

+Tenants can create compliance questionnaires, track respondent submissions as leads, customize email templates, and export results — all under their own branding.

 ---

 ## Architecture Overview